 UGC images, first: @katescreat1vek1tchen for East Coast Lifestyle, second: @hailey_bush_ for Browze, third: @ninahepe for Fabletics cover: @kevintheconqueror88 for D’IYANU

 5. Write Meaningful Captions

-Gone are the days where a pretty photo and emojis for a caption would create huge engagement and growth on social media.
+Gone are the days when a pretty photo and emojis for a caption would create huge engagement and growth on social media.
 Your followers are looking for authenticity - an element of rawness and real life.
 Create captions that engage with your audience.
 Ask your followers questions and allow a safe space for responses to those questions.

 It’s also important that you stay confident and don’t become shy when talking to your audience.
 Leave your insecurities behind and brace yourself!
 The best in the business show the good and the bad, the ups with the downs!
 You need to be relatable, open, and honest with your audience.
 That way you’ll create unbreakable, impactful relationships.